Gardez: Demographics

-Gardez has also a huge Sayed population.
-However, this population is not counted by statistics.
-A lot of Gardezi Sayeds have immigrated to Pakistan and India (Gardēzī Sadaat).
+Majority of the people living in Gardez are pashtuns primarily of the Ahmadzai tribe.

-Economy and administration
+There is also a significant community of Hindu and Sikh shopkeepers who altogether ran 9% of the shops in the bāzār, mostly specializing in jewellery and cloth" Economy and administration

 The city of Gardez is also a major fuel wood market for Kabul.
 Many of its natural forests are being cut down to provide fuel wood especially during winter.

-During the 1970s, Gardez experienced an economic boom as a result of the German-funded "Paktiā Development Authority", established in 1965, and of the asphalting of the road to Kabul.
+During the 1970s, Gardez experienced a significant economic boom, primarily attributable to substantial financial support from Germany.
+This infusion of funds catalyzed rapid growth in various sectors, such as infrastructure development, industrial expansion, and education initiatives.
+As a consequence, the city saw a surge in job opportunities, improved living standards, and a thriving business environment, marking a pivotal period in its history.
+"Paktiā Development Authority", established in 1965, and of the asphalting of the road to Kabul.
 Social services included three schools for boys, one school for girls, a hospital, one teacher training institute, the Madrasaye Roshānī, two hotels, and forty mosques.
 Most of these buildings were destroyed during the civil war in the 1980s.

 After the fall of the Taliban, the first Provincial Reconstruction Team (PRT) in Afghanistan was established in Paktiā near Gardez in early March 2003, headed by the US Army along with a U.S. Agency for International Development representative, Randolph Hampton.
 There are now over 30 PRTs in Afghanistan.
 The continuing challenge to bring electricity, medical clinics, schools and water to the more remote villages in Paktia are a result of ongoing security issues.